11 High-Paying Jobs You Can Get with a Liberal Arts Degree

 8. Event planner

-Event planners take care of coordinating different occasions, either for a company as an employee or independently as a consultant.
-They often work with a company’s stakeholders to identify what the primary goals of an event will be, and then find and book venues, hire vendors, and synchronize other logistics.
+Event planners coordinate different occasions, either for a company as an employee or independently as a consultant.
+They often work with a company’s stakeholders to identify an event's primary goals and then find and book venues, hire vendors, and synchronize other logistics.

 Related liberal arts subjects: Communication studies, psychology, sociology